-All students are eligible for an initial evaluation with a counselor; however, if the counselor determines that a student is experiencing psychological or medical problems that require more intensive therapy or a specialized treatment approach that is not available through Counseling Services, a referral will be made to an appropriate treatment facility off-campus.
+All students are eligible for an initial evaluation with a counselor; however, if the counselor determines that a student is experiencing psychological or medical problems that require more intensive therapy or a specialized treatment approach that is not available through the Counseling Center, a referral will be made to an appropriate treatment facility off-campus.

 Counselors will not provide intensive therapy for students with the following issues:

 - eating disorders